shopsys/deployment/UPGRADE.md

 2. Run `composer update shopsys/deployment`
 3. Check files in mentioned pull requests and if you have any of them extended in your project, apply changes manually

+## Upgrade from v3.2.2 to v3.2.3

+- implemented script to send slack notification about deployment process ([#23](https://github.com/shopsys/deployment/pull/23))

 ## Upgrade from v3.2.1 to v3.2.2

 - upgraded nginx to version 1.27.0 ([#21](https://github.com/shopsys/deployment/pull/21))